wassmi/TLDR-science/index.md

-# TLDR Science: A Personal Project
+# TLDR Science: Using NLP and Automation to save time reading

 I was going down the rabbit hole of autoimmunity research, reading every article I could find.
 But the more I read, the more overwhelmed I became.
 I needed a way to parse through the noise and get to the good stuff.